 So you just got a letter from your bank that your account has been frozen.
 Or perhaps your checks have started bouncing when there’s clearly enough money to cover them.
 One way or the other, you have discovered that a creditor has levied on your New Jersey bank account to collect on a judgment.
+This is certainly not the way to start your day, and the question you're probably asking yourself is: Why was this done without my knowledge?

-Do They Have to Give Notice?
+Do They Have to Give Notice of a Bank Levy?

-But why didn’t you get notice that the creditor was going to do that?
+Why didn’t you get notice that the creditor was going to do that?
 Aren’t they supposed to tell you in advance?
 Well, the answer is, no they do not.
 New Jersey law allows a creditor to levy on a bank account without giving you notice in advance.
 Why?

 Well, what would you do if you found out that a creditor was going to levy your bank account in 7 to 10 days?
 You would close the account, of course!
 Knowing this, the law allows for a sniper attack on your account.
 However, that does not mean that the creditor can take your money without notice or without giving you a chance to object.

-Then How Do I Fight It?
+Then How Do I Fight the Levy?

 When your account is levied, the money isn’t actually taken by the creditor; it is frozen by the bank.
 They hold it administratively pending further order by the court.
 The creditor must then make what is called a Motion for Turnover of Funds, with notice to you, giving you the opportunity to object.